-The underlying objective of the height control is to achieve an appropriate height on the site which is compatible with the emerging context of the site.
-Due to the design, location and configuration of the proposed development, it successfully achieves these objectives.
+Strict compliance is no longer a relevant consideration as the previously approved development on the site has already varied the FSR control which has effectively been abandoned on the subject site.
+Nonetheless, the underlying objective of the floor space ratio control is to achieve an appropriate density on the site which is compatible with the context of the site.
+Due to the design, location and configuration of the proposed development, the proposal successfully achieves these objectives and will provide a considered built form response that will deliver a positive urban design outcome.